Glossary of Agriculture Terms & Definitions

 d

-- Deforestation - Deforestation, in simple terms, means the felling and clearing of forest cover or tree plantations to accommodate agricultural, industrial or urban use.
+- deforestation - Deforestation, in simple terms, means the felling and clearing of forest cover or tree plantations to accommodate agricultural, industrial or urban use.

 - dieback - Dieback refers to the progressive death of twigs, shoots, branches, or roots generally starting at the tip.
 It is common in woody plants.